 The 'residence nil-rate band' (RNRB) applies where a residence is passed on death to direct descendants such as a child or a grandchild.
-This is set at £175,000 for 2020/21 (rising in line with CPI inflation from 2021/22).
-The additional band can only be used in respect of one residential property which has, at some point, been a residence of the deceased.
+This is set at £175,000 for 2021/22 (frozen until 5 April 2026).
+The RNRB can only be used in respect of one residential property which has, at some point, been a residence of the deceased.

-Any unused nil-rate band may be transferred to a surviving spouse or civil partner.
-It will also be available where a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the additional nil-rate band, are passed to direct descendants on death.
+Any unused RNRB may be transferred to a surviving spouse or civil partner.
+It is also available where a person downsizes or ceases to own a home on or after 8 July 2015 and assets of an equivalent value, up to the value of the RNRB, are passed to direct descendants on death.

-There will be a tapered withdrawal of the additional nil-rate band for estates with a net value (after deducting any liabilities but before reliefs and exemptions) of more than £2 million.
+There is a tapered withdrawal of the RNRB for estates with a net value (after deducting any liabilities but before reliefs and exemptions) of more than £2 million.
 This will be at a withdrawal rate of £1 for every £2 over this threshold.